CISM vs CISSP: Where to Start

 The CISSP and CISM are not competing certifications.
 They're complimentary.
 Each is intentionally designed for a certain sector of cybersecurity professionals, and understanding the role that each plays at advanced career stages is the first step toward identifying which is best for you.

-The emphasis of CISSP is both technical and managerial.
-It typically attracts those who have director of security, IT director/manager, network architect, security analyst, security architect, security auditor, security consultant, or security systems engineer backgrounds.
+The emphasis of the CISSP is both technical and managerial.
+It typically attracts those who have backgrounds as directors of security, IT directors/managers, network architects, security analysts, security architects, security auditors, security consultants, or security systems engineers.
 If you want to continue interacting with the technical side throughout your career, the CISSP is more geared toward your interests.
-Because of its broader focus on technical competencies, it is comprised of eight domains versus the four covered by CISM.
+Because of its broader focus on technical competencies, it comprises eight domains versus the four covered by CISM.

-You don't have to lock either certification in stone at an early stage; even if you're midway through your career, you still have time to change directions if you find that another area is a better fit for you.
+You don't have to lock either certification in stone early; even if you're midway through your career, you still have time to change directions if you find that another area is a better fit for you.
 Knowing how each certification differs will simply allow you to be intentional about any adjustments you make.

-Specifically focus on what interests you the most.
-As you explore that area, you'll either be drawn deeper into it or decide that you should try another approach.
+Specifically, focus on what interests you the most.
+As you explore that area, you'll either be drawn deeper into it or decide to try another approach.

 Your Salary Will Be Higher: CISSP or CISM

 Salary ranges vary substantially by years of experience, job title, and location, so keep in mind that anything we cover here will be ballpark figures.
-That being said, it's helpful to have a rough estimate of what each certification will do for your bottom line.
+That being said, having a rough estimate of what each certification will do for your bottom line is helpful.

 CISSP is widely recognized as one of the most valuable certifications an IT professional can achieve.
-Those who have this certification earn an average of nine percent more than their non-CISSP counterparts, and this can be as much as twenty percent higher in some regions of the world.
-Professionals who earn a CISM can make as much as 12 percent more than counterparts who don't hold this certification.
+Those with this certification earn an average of nine percent more than their non-CISSP counterparts, which can be as much as twenty percent higher in some regions of the world.
+Professionals who earn a CISM can make as much as 12 percent more than their counterparts who don't hold this certification.

-As far as raw numbers of certified professionals go, approximately 137,000 (ISC)2 members hold the CISSP certification worldwide, with more than 87,000 of those residing in North America.
+Regarding raw numbers of certified professionals, approximately 137,000 ISC2 members hold the CISSP certification worldwide, with more than 87,000 residing in North America.
 The CISM certification is quite a bit rarer, with only 23,000 professionals holding it worldwide.

-This doesn't reflect as much on the value or difficulty of the cert as it does on the particular emphasis of each.
-Because the CISSP is designed for those who are engaged in the hands-on side of cybersecurity and CISM is exclusively focused on management, it makes sense that there would be six times as many CISSPs as CISMs.
+This doesn't reflect as much on the value or difficulty of the cert as it does on each particular emphasis.
+Because the CISSP is designed for those engaged in the hands-on side of cybersecurity, while the CISM is exclusively focused on management, it makes sense that there would be six times as many CISSPs as CISMs.

 CISSP or CISM Exam Costs

 The exams for both certifications are extensive, ranging between three and four hours and covering 100 to 150 questions across as many as eight domains.
-While your career has prepared you for the majority of the material that the test covers, it's always a good idea to take a preparation course to familiarize yourself with the format and ensure that you get spun up in any weak areas.
-It's also a good investment: each exam attempt will cost you between $415 USD (cheapest pricing for CISM) and $699 USD (CISSP), and a month of exam prep can cost as little as $59 USD.
+While your career has prepared you for most of the material that the test covers, it's always a good idea to take a preparation course to familiarize yourself with the format and ensure you get spun up in any weak areas.
+It's also a good investment: each exam attempt will cost you between USD 415 (cheapest pricing for CISM) and USD 699 (CISSP), and a month of exam prep can cost as little as $59.

 CISSP: What's Next?

-Both ISACA and (ISC)2 have similar goals in instituting these requirements: they're less interested in providing a one-time piece of paper than they are in contributing to the overall development of cybersecurity worldwide.
+Both ISACA and ISC2 have similar goals in instituting these requirements: They're less interested in providing a one-time piece of paper than in contributing to the overall development of cybersecurity worldwide.

-Requiring that you continually engage in professional development within the cybersecurity realm bolsters overall community strength and also underscores the value of each certification.
-This mindset should guide your entire security career, from deciding which certification is right for you to developing the individual building blocks that will lead you to the exam itself.
+Requiring that you continually engage in professional development within the cybersecurity realm bolsters the overall strength of the community and underscores each certification's value.
+This mindset should guide your entire security career, from deciding which certification is right for you to develop the building blocks that will lead you to the exam.

 The Choice: CISSP for Pros, CISM for Managers

 CISSP and CISM are complementary, not competing certifications.
-Although they have shared objectives and philosophies, they each have unique focuses: the CISSP targets cybersecurity professionals who are interested in designing, programming, and implementing technical solutions, while the CISM is geared toward information security management.
+Although they share objectives and philosophies, they each have unique focuses: the CISSP targets cybersecurity professionals interested in designing, programming, and implementing technical solutions, while the CISM is geared toward information security management.

-These certifications aren't a one-and-done deal, but instead are crucial steps toward investing in your career as a cybersecurity professional.
-They require years of prerequisite preparation and a commitment to continually engaging with the security community on an ongoing basis.
+These certifications aren't a one-and-done deal, but crucial steps toward investing in your career as a cybersecurity professional.
+They require years of prerequisite preparation and a commitment to engaging with the security community on an ongoing basis.

 Start learning both of these courses with CBT Nuggets today!